 The ACM CHIIR Doctoral Consortium provides an opportunity for doctoral students working in the areas of user-centered approaches to the design and evaluation of systems for information access, retrieval, and use to present and discuss their research with experienced researchers and other doctoral students in a seminar format.
+We welcome submissions representing a broad spectrum of research topics relevant to the CHIIR community, including research on information (seeking and searching) behaviour (IB), human-computer interaction (HCI), and information retrieval (IR).

 The Doctoral Consortium (DC) focuses on advising students regarding their research.
 In addition, the DC enables students to establish a supportive community, including other doctoral students working in related areas or at a similar stage of their dissertation research.